streamanalyze/sa.documentation/README.md

 A generator that has a result of type Bag.
 It produces the result as a bag by generating a stream of several  result tuples given the argument tuple, e.g. iota() or the function sending SQL statements to a relational database for evaluation where the result is a bag of tuples.
 An aggregate function has some argument of type Bag but not result of type Bag.
 It iterates over one or several bag argument to compute some aggregate value over the bag, e.g. average().
 A combiner has has both one or several arguments of type Bag and some result of type Bag.
 It combines one or several bags to form a new bag.
-For example, basic join operators can be defined as combiners.
-Amos II functions in general are multi-directional.
+For example, basic join operators can be defined as combiners. sa.amos functions in general are multi-directional.
 A multi-directional function can be executed also when the result of a function is given and some corresponding argument values are sought.
 For example, if we have a function
     parents(Person)-> Bag of Person we can ask these AmosQL queries:
     parents(:p);  /* Result is the bag of parents of :p */